(1) B2B Wave Ltd, a company incorporated in UK (registration number 10023457) (the “Provider”)

 2. Access Charges

 The Charges in respect of access to and use of the Platform shall be made up of fixed Charges.
+Unless otherwise stated or communicated, the fixed charges are stated in the pricing page.

 3. Support Charges